-Rotary Vacuum Drum Filter: The original rotary drum filter consisted of a cylindrical drum, fitted with a drainage grid on the outside over which a filter cloth was stretched.
+Rotary vacuum drum filter: The original rotary drum filter consisted of a cylindrical drum, fitted with a drainage grid and filter cloth.
 The drum had perforations and was connected to a vacuum source.
 The drum itself was mounted on a horizontal shaft and submerged for about 30% in a feed trough.
 The vacuum caused the liquor phase to be sucked through the cloth, leaving the solids behind as a filter cake.
 The cake was scraped off just before reentering the feed trough.

-Vacuum Belt Filter: The two main types are carrier belt and tray (fixed or indexing).
+Vacuum belt filter: The two main types are carrier belt and tray (fixed or indexing).
 These filters have a continuous belt as the filter medium which is subjected to a vacuum source.
-Feed is introduced at one end, where it is normally allowed to settle under gravity for a few seconds, causing the coarser fraction to form its own pre-coat.
+Feed is introduced at one end, where it is normally allowed to settle under gravity for a few seconds.
 The suspension is then subjected to full vacuum.
 Since the cake thickness can be controlled by adjusting the speed of travel or indexing time, the optimum cake thickness to obtain the required residual moisture and / or cake washing efficiency is achieved.
 The horizontal configuration makes this filter one of the most efficient cake washing filters.